 In fungi, reproduction is of three types:

-(a) Fragmentation - Some-times the fungal filament (mycelium) breaks into small pieces due to some reason.
-Now these pieces form a new fungal filament and starts working like normal filament.
+- Fragmentation: Some-times the fungal filament (mycelium) breaks into small pieces due to some reason.
+Now, these pieces form a new fungal filament and start working as a normal filament.

-(b) Budding - Sometimes a bud like protuberance is formed in non–mycelial fungus.
-Now this bud separates from the mother fungi and functions as young fungi.
-At the time of bud formation the nucleus of mother cell divides mitotically (or amitotically - in yeast) into two daughter nuclei.
+- Budding: Sometimes, a bud-like protuberance is formed in non–mycelial fungus.
+Now, this bud separates from the mother fungi and functions as young fungi.
+At the time of bud formation, the nucleus of the mother cell divides mitotically (or amitotically - in yeast) into two daughter nuclei.
 Out of these two nuclei, one remains within the mother cell while the other migrates to the bud.

-(c) Fission - Sometimes the fungal cell divides into two parts along with the nucleus.
+- Fission: Sometimes, the fungal cell divides into two parts along with the nucleus.
 Now the nuclei go to both cells and each cell starts working as a new cell.

 Note: Reproduction through bud formation and fission takes place only in non-mycelial form.